MFahadUmer/weather/README.md

 ## Features

-In this project, the following features were done;
+In this project, the following features are done;

 ### Functionalities added
 - Search for city to get weather information.
-- Convert temperatur to farenheight
+- Convert temperature to fahrenheit
-- Convert temperatur to celcius
+- Convert temperature to celsius

 ## Built with